BBQ recipes, product reviews, & how-to's

 Reverse Seared New York Strip Steak and Smoked Buttery Shrimp

 Note: This New York strip steak and shrimp post is sponsored by the Certified Angus Beef ® brand in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.
-When Valentine’s Day comes up, Mrs. Learning to Smoke and I…
+When a special occasion like Valentine’s Day or Mother’s Day comes…

 Reverse Searing 101